OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static Analysis

+You should check the apps' source code for logging mechanisms by searching for the following keywords:
 Check the app's source code for logging mechanisms by searching for the following keywords:

 - Functions and classes, such as: